fulpstation/fulpstation/fulp_modules/tg_edits.md

 ## List of all TG edits:

-- code/datums/greyscale/_greyscale_config.dm > Adds fulp_modules/strings/greyscale to the list of allowed locations for greyscale configs

 - code/game/area/areas/shuttles.dm > Plays ApproachingFulp instead of ApproachingTG

 - code/modules/unit_tests/simple_animal_freeze.dm > Adds our fulp-related mobs so that they are ignored by the test.